SnootierMoon/old-voxel-renderer/README.md

 ## Usage

-WASD to move.
+- WASD to move.
 Space to go up, shift to go down (like Minecraft).
-Escape closes the window.
+- Escape closes the window.
-Z to toggle the mouse.
+- Z to toggle the mouse.
+- X to toggle wireframe mode.

 ## Screenshots